A GLIMPSE into the very faint-end of the H$\beta$+[OIII]$\lambda\lambda$4960,5008 luminosity function at z=7-9 behind Abell S1063: Method and results

 The selection of the present sample is based on a combination of the Lyman-break technique and photometric redshift estimates.
-A similar approach is used by Chemerynska et al. (submitted) at redshifts $z>9$.
+The same approach is used by \citet{chemerynska_first_2026} at redshifts $z>9$.
 We first apply a colour-colour selection that aims at identifying the flux dropout in the bands blueward of rest-frame Lyman-$\alpha$, and at the same time minimise the contamination of low-redshift red sources by using the colours from the redder bands.
-For galaxies in the redshift range $7<z<9$, we rely on a dropout in the F090W filter by adopting the following colour-colour selection criteria:
+For galaxies in the redshift range $7<z<9$, we relied on a dropout in the F090W filter by adopting the following colour-colour selection criteria:

-where we also require galaxies to be detected with high significance, at a 5-sigma level, in at least one band.
-In addition, we verify that all galaxies remain undetected at a 2-sigma level in all of the HST bands.
+where we also required galaxies to be detected with high significance, at a $5\sigma$ level, in at least one band.
+In addition, we verify that all galaxies remain undetected at a $2\sigma$ level in all of the HST bands.
 Furthermore, we restricted our search area to regions with at least three-dither overlap to mitigate contamination by spurious sources.
-Accordingly, the survey area presented in Sect.~\ref{sec:effective_vol} has been corrected for these restrictions of the search area and we end up with a effective survey area of $4.30$ to $4.34$arcmin$^2$.
+Accordingly, the survey area presented in Sect.~\ref{sec:effective_vol} has been corrected for these restrictions of the search area and we end up with an effective survey area of $4.30$ to $4.34$arcmin$^2$.

-The second step of this selection is based on photometric redshifts computed with {\tt Eazy} \citep{brammer22}.
-We used the following parameters during the SED fitting procedure: the {\tt blue\_sfhz\_13} templates, dust attenuation following \citep{Calzetti00} and IGM attenuation following \citep{inoue_updated_2014}.
+The second step of this selection is based on photometric redshifts computed with {\tt Eazy} \citep{brammer_eazy_2008}.
+We used the following parameters during the SED fitting procedure: the {\tt blue\_sfhz\_13} templates, dust attenuation following \citep{calzetti_dust_2000} and IGM attenuation following \citep{inoue_updated_2014}.
 The {\tt Eazy} redshift grid spanned the full range, from $z=0.01$ to $z = 30$.
 We ensure that all dropout-selected galaxies have a best-fit solution at redshifts higher than $z>6$.
-The final sample contains 173 galaxies between $7<z<9$, and their \muv~distribution is shown in Fig.~\ref{fig:dist_Muv}.
+The final sample contains 173 galaxies between $7<z<9$, and their \muv~distribution is shown in Fig.~\ref{fig:dist_Muv} ($\muv=-16.57_{-0.97}^{+1.63}$).